fjfdev/timer-element/README.md

-# TimerElement
+# TimerElement :watch:

 This is a simple web component built using Angular Elements.

 # Dependencies

-I have used this tools:
+I have used these tools:

 * Angular 6.1.8
 * Angular CLI 6.2.3.